kelkelatl/kelkelatl.github.io/docs/events.md

 - "Update Print statement from Hello to Goodbye (when pasting chronology into the pne.md file on churchinsmuyrna/terminus (the vault)
 - CNTX Github has been very weird lately, lotz of problems when creating a new account 20:05 - Ty wants to return to Joes after returning from store to chargw his phone.
 He needs to call his "Mom" or "Dad"....
+- Ty has a Virginia ID, in town visiting before he moves in for a construction job in Kennesaw, GA.
+- ~21:15 Ty calls his "dad" telling him he's stuck at Greyhound, his "dad" isn't happy tells him to stay.
+Ty debates calling his "mom" and Joe tells him "regardless of what you think, it's never as bad as you think it's going to be."
+- Ty speaks of "mom" and "dad" quite a bit at store and since return.
+With Joe he mentions recently visiting with "true mom."
+- Shortly after arrival, Ty lays a piece of paper that at first glance appears to be a $5 bill, its folded like loose bills often are and the "5"'s are clearly visible.
+I tell him that he's dropped some money, he says "oh its fake anyway" and leaves it behind.
+Ty isn't annoyed/concerned about Baby's intrusion.
+- Baby demanded (during attempt at achieving erection) that it tell Ty about how he needed to take the Cricket phone.
+Baby ensures that Ty has the Cricket phone and Ty puts it in his pocket before going to Joe's.
+- Joe plays more German music about a "dirty bomb"
+- Ty mentions staying at "ground zero" tonight.
 ## Context
 * Welcome House is a transitional housing facility with 209 private rooms.
 Welcome House is located at 234 Memorial Drive SW, Atlanta, GA 30303.
 * James Johnson, Jr. ("Jay") is a resident of Welcome House in room 312